Does your site need backlinks? You're in the right place.

 14. Create Web 2.0 profiles and posts

 This is an old trick that every SEO specialist has dabbled with at one time or another.
 Web 2.0 sites are basically online communities where anyone can login and create a profile, page, news feed, or some form of digital property.
 When setting up a Web 2.0 profile, it's common practice to include a link to your website in your profile information.
-But most Web 2.0's allow user-generated content, so after you setup your profiles, you can go back and write blog posts that also link back to your primary domain.
+Most Web 2.0's allow user-generated content, so after you setup your profiles, you can go back and write blog posts that also link back to your primary domain.

 Backlinks that you created yourself on Web 2.0 sites are what's known as "User Generated Content" or UGC.
-If you plan on creating a lot of user-generated backlinks, make sure to use the 'User Generated Content' (UGC) link attribute (←we used one here as an example) to ensure the link is indexed properly.
+If you plan on creating a lot of user-generated backlinks, make sure to use the 'User Generated Content' link attribute (←we used one here as an example) to ensure the link is indexed properly.

 The top 10 Web 2.0 sites for user-generated backlinks